Vincent Bolloré: Early life and education

-Bolloré was born in Boulogne-Billancourt.
-He attended the Lycée Janson-de-Sailly, before graduating with a business degree from Université Paris X Nanterre.
+He attended the Lycée Janson-de-Sailly, before graduating with a law degree from Université Paris Nanterre.
 Bolloré started his career as an investment bank trainee at Edmond de Rothschild.

 Career

 Bolloré's personal investment career began when he took over at his family-controlled conglomerate Bolloré, which deals in maritime freight and African trade, and paper manufacturing (cigarette and bible paper).
 Bolloré employs 33,000 people worldwide.
 He is a well-known corporate raider in France who has succeeded in making money by taking large stakes in French listed companies, in particular the building and construction group Bouygues, where he left with a sizeable capital gain after a power struggle.
-He pulled a similar move with French video game company Ubisoft, owning an approximate 27% stake in the company in 2016, before Ubisoft president Yves Guillemot maneuvered a deal to have a coalition of Tencent Games, among other companies, to buy out Bolloré's shares for about $2.45 billion.
+He pulled a similar move with French video game company Ubisoft, owning an approximate 27% stake in the company in 2016, before Ubisoft president Yves Guillemot maneuvered a deal to have a coalition of Tencent, among other companies, to buy out Bolloré's shares for about $2.45 billion.

 In late 2004, his investment group started building a stake in advertising group Havas, becoming its largest single shareholder.
 He mounted a coup and replaced Alain de Pouzilhac as CEO in July 2005.
 In 2005, through his family company, he expanded his media interests by launching the Direct 8 television station.
 Towards the end of 2005, he began building a stake in independent British media planning and buying group, Aegis.
 As of July 2006, his stake in Aegis stood at 29%.
 Direct Soir, a free newspaper, was launched in June 2006.
+The newspaper, along with Matin Plus, the free morning edition also run by the Bolloré Group, was criticized for presenting an overly rosy picture of African leaders who partnered with Bolloré's conglomerate.
+In November 2010, the administrative court of Paris ordered an immediate end to the contract between the RATP and the Bolloré Group allowing the latter to distribute Direct Matin and Direct Soir using newsracks in the Paris subway.
+The following month Direct Soir ceased publication, due to the evening return from work being spread out over several hours, in contrast to the morning rush hour when papers could be handed out more efficiently.

-In January 2008, he manifested interest in becoming a shareholder of famed, but troubled, Italian car manufacturer Pininfarina.
-In 2014, as Vivendi president he decided to invest in the Italian telecom company Telecom Italia and in the Italian broadcaster, Mediaset, controlled by Berlusconi family’s holding company Fininvest.
+In January 2008, he showed interest in becoming a shareholder of famed, but troubled, Italian car manufacturer Pininfarina.
+In 2014, as Vivendi president he decided to invest in the Italian telecom company Telecom Italia and in the Italian broadcaster Mediaset, controlled by Berlusconi family's holding company Fininvest.